-Critics ask if Tillerson can turn from corporate to national interest
+Tillerson choice raises questions of corporate vs. national interest

 "Who better to turn to than Exxon, the granddaddy of them all?"

-(Additional reporting by Steve Holland, John Walcott; and Dmitry Zhdannikov; Editing by Robert Birsel)
+(Additional reporting by Steve Holland, John Walcott, Lindsey Dunsmuir, Howard Schneider and Dmitry Zhdannikov; Editing by Robert Birsel and Phil Berlowitz)